 African American politicians believed the new Constitution of 1868 provided an opportunity for blacks to advance to a position of equality when compared to whites in South Carolina.
 B. F. Randolph, a black representative from South Carolina's Orangeburg District voiced his disgust with racial discrimination as he declared, "I want to settle the question forever by making the meaning so plain that a 'wayfaring man, though a fool,' cannot misunderstand it."
-Randolph argued that African Americans "who have been ground down by three hundred years of degradation, and now that the opportunity is afforded, let them be protected in their political rights."
-Randolph demanded precision in the language used and proposed that the new South Carolina Constitution make clear that, "Distinction on the account of race or color in any case whatever shall be prohibited, and all classes of citizens, irrespective of race and color, shall enjoy all common, equal and political privileges."
+Randolph argued that African Americans "who have been ground down by three hundred years of degradation, and now that the opportunity is afforded, let them be protected in their political rights.
+Randolph demanded precision in the language used and proposed that the new South Carolina Constitution make clear that, "Distinction on the account of race or color in any case whatever shall be prohibited, and all classes of citizens, irrespective of race and color, shall enjoy all common, equal and political privileges.
 Unfortunately, the clarity Randolph desired never became a reality.
 In its final version, the 1868 Constitution omitted Randolph's proposed language and opted instead for the more generic terminology, "All men are born free and equal."
 Despite the ambiguity, the Constitutional Convention represented a victory for African Americans, who for the first time represented their own interests in state lawmaking.

-9 John David Smith, We Ask Only For Even-Handed Justice: Black Voices From Reconstruction, 1865-1877 (Amherst: University of Massachusetts Press, 2014), 74.
+&lt;sup>9 John David Smith, We Ask Only For Even-Handed Justice: Black Voices From Reconstruction, 1865-1877 (Amherst: University of Massachusetts Press, 2014), 74.

-11 Alrutheus Ambush Taylor, The Negro in South Carolina During Reconstruction (New York: Russell & Russell, 1924), 127.
+&lt;sup>11 Alrutheus Ambush Taylor, The Negro in South Carolina During Reconstruction (New York: Russell & Russell, 1924), 127.

 Education remained an important issue for African Americans in shaping their new status as freedmen and women.
 Among its many benefits, literacy diversified the career opportunities for blacks.
 It also allowed the freedmen the autonomy to participate in politics and to represent their own future social and economic interests.
 The freedmen understood that without equal access to quality educational facilities, the possibility of a future that included equality with whites remained uncertain.
-In 1868 black South Carolinians took a step forward towards educational equality as the new state's constitution declared that "All the public schools, colleges, and universities of the State, supported wholly or in part by public funds, shall be free and open to all the children and youths of this State, without regard to race, color, or previous condition."14 This civil rights victory resulted from the direct involvement of black men in the 1868
+In 1868 black South Carolinians took a step forward towards educational equality as the new state's constitution declared that "All the public schools, colleges, and universities of the State, supported wholly or in part by public funds, shall be free and open to all the children and youths of this State, without regard to race, color, or previous condition."
+This civil rights victory resulted from the direct involvement of black men in the 1868 Constitutional Convention.
+As a result of their newfound political power, the freedmen gained the freedom to attend public schools and universities throughout the state and narrowed the civil rights gap between blacks and whites.

-12 Proceedings of the Constitutional Convention of South Carolina (Charleston: Denny and Perry, 1868), 353.
+&lt;sup>12 Proceedings of the Constitutional Convention of South Carolina (Charleston: Denny and Perry, 1868), 353.